Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 5. Storage

-These Grinch snowball cookies are the new festive winter treat to love, and we are confident all your little Whos will gobble them up!
-Soft, fluffy, and coated in a delicious layer of icing sugar, they’re just like classic snowball cookies but with an added grinchy twist.
+These Grinch snowball cookies are the new winter treat to love, and we are confident all your little Whos will enjoy them!
+Coated in a delicious layer of powdered sugar, they’re just like classic snowball cookies but with an added twist.

 a close up shot of Grinch Snowball Cookies with one split in half on a plate